Propagation of smallness and control for heat equations: Control for heat equations on ``very small sets"

 \section{Control for heat equations on ``very small sets"}

-Here we give the proof of the exact controlability parts in Theorems~\ref{control-haus} and~\ref{control-hausbis} (this part in Theorem~\ref{control} is very classical and we shall leave it to the reader).
-By subadditivity of the Hausdorf measure with
+Here we give the proof of the exact controllability parts in Theorems~\ref{control-haus} and~\ref{control-hausbis} (this part in Theorem~\ref{control} is very classical and we shall leave it to the reader).
+We start with Theorems~\ref{control-haus}.
+Since $J \subset (0,T)$ has positive Lebesgue measure, it is also the case for $J \cap (\epsilon, T)$ for some $0<\epsilon< T$, and as a consequence, we we can assume $J \subset (\epsilon, T)$.
+By subadditivity of the Hausdorff content with

 we deduce that there exists $j_0$ such that

 because otherwise we would have

 As a consequence, replacing $E$ by $E\cap A_{j_0}$, we can assume that